 In 2014 we introduced a new component to our equity compensation program: career shares.
 Our standard restricted shares vest pro-rata over the five years following the date of grant.
-For career share to vest, both of the following conditions must be met:
+For career shares to vest, both of the following conditions must be met:

-- Pro rata time-vesting, under which 20% of the shares satisfy this condition in each of the five years following the year of grant. - Qualifying retirement, which requires that the recipient (i) has been employed by us for at least 10 years at retirement; (ii) had provided, in the case of named executive officers and portfolio managers, three years' prior written notice of retirement (which can be reduced to not less than one year at our discretion); and (iii) remains at the company through the retirement notice period.
+- Pro rata time-vesting, under which 20% of the shares satisfy this condition in each of the five years following the year of grant. - Qualifying retirement, which requires that the recipient (i) has been employed by us for at least 10 years at retirement; (ii) had provided, in the case of named executive officers and portfolio managers, three years' prior written notice of retirement (which can be reduced to not less than one year at our discretion); and (iii) remains at the Company through the retirement notice period.

-One-half of the restricted shares awarded to each of our named executive officers in 2014 were career shares.
-With certain exceptions, those career shares will only vest if and when the named executive officer retires from the company in accordance with the qualifying retirement conditions.
+One-half of the restricted shares awarded to each of our named executive officers since 2014 have been career shares.
+With certain exceptions, those career shares will only vest if and when the named executive officer retires from the Company in accordance with the qualifying retirement conditions.
 We believe that career shares will further align the interests of our named executive officers, portfolio managers, and other senior employees with our stockholders and clients and will incentivize recipients to remain at our firm until they are ready to leave in a thoughtful and structured way.

-In addition to career shares, our named executive officer compensation program includes the following features that we believe reflect best practices in corporate pay governance:
+In addition to career shares, our named executive officer compensation program includes the following features that we believe reflect sound corporate pay governance:

-- We do not have employment or other agreements that provide termination benefits outside the context of a change in control - Our post-IPO equity grants to named executive officers include double-trigger change in control provisions. - We do not provide "golden parachute" tax gross ups. - · We generally do not provide guaranteed bonuses.
-None of our current named executive officers have bonus guarantees. - We do not offer retirement or pension plans other than the same 401(k) plan that is available to all employees. - We do not maintain any benefit plans or perquisites that cover only one or more of our named executive officers. - Our insider trading policy prohibits hedging or pledging of company stock by our employees. - Our Compensation Committee receives input from an independent compensation consultant.
+- We do not have employment or other agreements that provide termination benefits outside the context of a change in control. - Our post-IPO equity grants include double-trigger change in control provisions. - We do not provide "golden parachute" tax gross ups. - None of our named executive officers have bonus guarantees. - We do not offer retirement or pension plans other than the same 401(k) plan that is available to all employees. - We do not maintain any benefit plans or perquisites that cover only one or more of our named executive officers. - Our insider trading policy prohibits hedging or pledging of Company stock by our employees. - Our Compensation Committee receives input from an independent compensation consultant.